passport/www.passportjs.org/books/concepts/twitter/README.md

 Today, use of Twitter for signing in trails substantially behind larger platforms such as Google, Facebook, and Apple.
 That being said, Twitter remains a widely used option on many websites.
-Additionally, many websites integrate with the Twitter API and need users to authorize access, even if they sign in with another authentication method.
+Additionally, many websites integrate with Twitter APIs and need users to authorize access, even if they sign in with another authentication method.

 While Twitter pioneered use of OAuth 1.0, support for OAuth 2.0 was made [generally available](https://twittercommunity.com/t/announcing-oauth-2-0-general-availability/163555)